 To handle pests, like everything else, the best form of control is prevention.
 The preventive pest control maintenance program provides firm support for your entire pest control system and, if executed correctly, will give almost all the pest control you will need.

 Firstly, check every entry parallel to those outside, just like doors, electrical entries, and pipelines, as well as window frames and wiring.
 Also, do any repairs required.

 Seek out insects and rodent entry indicators and the activity, for example, waste droppings and gnaw marks.
 Also, employ traps for rodents before using rodenticides if at all possible.
 Use insecticides cautiously if needed, and then only following label instructions.
-Besides, know some pest protection tips.
+Besides, know some preventive pest tips.

 Ensure that the inside of your home is free of clutter and food crumbs and, of course, clean.

 Preventive Pest Control Frequency: Monthly

 Firstly, check every container such as pet food and water bowls and birdbaths for leftover food and stagnant water.
 If you’re feeding more than how much your pet needs, you are fascinating predators to dine on in your yard.
 If you leave standing water, you are attracting mosquitoes to breed.

 Generally, check if window and door screens fit securely, that the caulking joints are in good order, and that weatherstripping, as well as sweeps, aren’t allowing light and pests through.

 Always check the efficiency of the mowing program you have.
 Likewise, seek the presence of thatch.
 If the grass is getting a little too high between mowing, you might require adding mowing day.
 Thatch and high grass permit insects and rodents to move unnoticed in your yard.
 Also, offer weeds time to mature and replant themselves.

 Then inspect for cracks, holes, and inadequately sealed communication.
 Next, electrical and plumbing line openings and seal off any you find with caulk or other appropriate materials.